allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Work as a team to create a postmortem plan to review and fix sections of the project
-    * Come up with different approaches to solve issues with the project
+    * Develop different approaches to solve issues with the project
-    * Participate in the discussions in a respectful and courteous manner while adhering to the communications section of the code of conduct
+    * Participate in the discussions in a respectful and courteous manner while adhering to the communications section of the Code of Conduct
     * Provide constructive feedback and propose solutions for issues faced
     * Receive feedback and discuss how it could be used to improve future projects and assignments
     * Communicate and think practically/realistically on ways to improve the program based on efficiency and the skills we have learned throughout the course and at Allegheny